 Pack a bag for your kids and welcome them to Chateau Maison!
 Hang numbers on the bedrooms and let the kids sleep in different rooms for the night.
 Offer luxurious amenities like bubble baths and chocolates on the pillows, then serve breakfast for dinner.
 (Yes, I know B&Bs don't actually serve breakfast for dinner, but kids seem to find eating waffles in the evening to be the upmost in wackiness.)

 Have the kids help you create tickets and posters, and turn your living room into your own Cinemark.
 You can set up a table offering "concessions" for sale (Monopoly money accepted!) and arrange chairs in a row in front of your TV.
-Then kick back and stream one of those special early releases.
+Then kick back and stream something

 Offer everyone an apron and gather up your spices.
 This can be an opportunity to teach your child how to cook something very basic (scrambled eggs or mac and cheese) or depending on the child's age, you can be adventurous and try a new recipe together.
 Or, to add an edge of competition, you can cook individually, and have someone else "judge" the meals.

 Drag out a bunch of fun clothes, shoes, and make-up (obviously stuff you don't care too much about) and take turns giving each other makeovers.
-Take lots of pics to print, and create your own "fashion magazine."
+Take lots of pics to print, and create your own "Spring Fashion 2021" magazine.

 It's a Wonderful Life when George and Mary's honeymoon gets cancelled, and Mary creates a Polynesian getaway with posters and a record player?
 Well, pull a Mary, and hang up some pictures of exotic locales.
-Play some music from that culture, and learn some phrases in their language.
+Play some music from that culture, and learn some phrases in the local language.
 Prepare something the locals would eat.
 (This doesn't have to be fancy.
 For France you could share a baguette and some cheese.
 Mexico, some tacos.)
 9 Artsy Outdoors